MicrosoftDocs/iis-docs/iis/publish/using-web-deploy/import-a-package-through-iis-manager.md

 ## Prerequisites if you're using SQL

-Note: The second and third prerequisites will be installed if you install the Web Deployment Tool using the Web Platform Installer

 - SQL Server Express or Standard
 - SQL Server 2008 Management Objects (SMO)
 - SQL CLR Types